rism-digital/rism.info/community/integrating-rism-searches-on-website.en.md

 The RISM Online documentation provides information about a number of other parameters that can be specified, along with `q`, that are used to control the search results.

 Sometimes you may wish to automatically send these values in your search query without requiring your users to know how to input the correct values for that parameter.
-For example, if you wanted to restrict your searches to the national collections of Poland, you can supply an hidden input field.
+For example, if you wanted to restrict your searches to the national collections of Poland, you can supply a hidden input field.
 Expanding on our earlier example:

 ```html
 <form action="https://rism.online/search" method="get">